Maybe not! But, why not? Well...

 On average, purebreds account for about 25 to 30 percent of a shelter's dog population.
 While you may not find a Basset Hound on your first visit, do not get discouraged.
 Shelters receive new animals every day and may also put you on a waiting list so that you will be contacted when one becomes available.

-Shelters usually charge a fee which can range anywhere from $25 to $200 so do not expect to get a free Basset Hound.
-But, your new pet may already be vaccinated, de-wormed, and spayed or neutered.
+Shelters usually charge a fee which can range anywhere from $25 to $200 so don't expect to get a free Basset Hound.
+But, your new pet may already be vaccinated, de-wormed, and spayed or neutered, and checked out by a veterinarian.

 2. Adopt a Basset Hound from a Rescue Group.

 A rescue organization that specializes in finding loving homes for homeless Basset Hounds is a great place to look for your new pet.
-Adoption fees vary, depending on veterinary and other costs that have been incurred, possibly $200 to $400.
+Adoption fees vary, depending on veterinary and other costs that have been incurred, possibly a few hundred dollars.

 Buyer beware!
-In the long run, a cheap or free Basset Hound may not be a good deal.
+In the long run, a cheap or free Basset Hound may not be your best option.

-Despite the initial cost, a responsible and knowledgeable Basset Hound breeder is the best source of a healthy, well-bred Basset Hound puppy.
+Despite the initial cost, a responsible and knowledgeable Basset Hound breeder is a great source for a healthy, well-bred Basset Hound puppy.